-Why can we not relax?
+Why can't we relax?

 It happens to high powered executives, to teachers, to stay-at-home parents.
 It happens to school children and university students, even to youngsters in primary school.
 It happens to almost all of us.